 'Open laundry room shelving creates depth and dimension while also serving as storage, which is perfect for this laundry room nook.
 It was also a great way to add in hanging bar for clothing, making it extra multi-functional,' says Kate Lester, who designed the laundry room nook, above.

 10. Free up space for a countertop

 If you tend to store all of your detergents, fabric softeners and stain removers on top of your washer and dryer, then one of the best reasons to install laundry room shelving is to free up that space.
-It'll increase your laundry room organization and efficiency tenfold.
+It'll increase your organization and efficiency tenfold.

-Once you have your laundry essentials stashed away on a shelf, you can then add a countertop above your washer dryer, which makes a convenient space for folding laundry or storing laundry baskets, a la this laundry room by San Francisco's Eye for Pretty Design.
+Once you have your laundry essentials stashed away on a shelf, you can then add a laundry room countertop above your washer dryer, which makes a convenient space for folding laundry or storing laundry baskets, a la this laundry room by San Francisco's Eye for Pretty Design.